rclone/rclone/vfs/vfs.md

 ### VFS File Buffering

-The !--buffer-size! flag determines the amount of memory, that will be used to buffer data in advance.
+The `--buffer-size` flag determines the amount of memory, that will be used to buffer data in advance.

 Each open file will try to keep the specified amount of data in memory